cckmwong-data/youtube_sentiment_analysis/README.md

 From a business perspective, user sentiment is **strongly feature-driven rather than brand-driven**.
 Word cloud analysis shows that discussions are centered on product capabilities such as lens quality, sensor performance, battery life, software updates, and upgrades.
 Positive sentiment aligns closely with purchase intent and upgrade interest, indicating strong demand among early adopters and existing users.

-The recurring presence of “upgrade” in both positive and negative contexts reflects high customer expectations, where incremental improvements risk backlash if they fail to deliver meaningful value.

 Additionally, **frequent mentions of competitors including DJI and Osmo highlight a highly competitive market with low switching costs**, increasing the importance of clear differentiation and transparent communication.

 #### Actionable Insights